jcarbad/graphql-java-tools-schema-parser-bug/README.md

 # graphql-java-tools-schema-parser-bug

-Minimal example project illustrating the issue.
+Minimal example project illustrating [Issue #168](https://github.com/graphql-java/graphql-java-tools/issues/168).

 ### How to run
 1. Move into the `/sb-graphql` folder.